 - Can I use SolverBlaze (SDK) in a .NET environment?
 Yes.
 SolverBlaze (SDK) offers .NET programming interface so you can use it with C#, VB.NET languages.

 - Do I need to pay royalty for my custom software?
 No. SolverBlaze (SDK) is royalty-free.
 Once you purchase a license fee, you may distribute the redistributables free of charge.

-- Do I need Real3D-Analysis?
-No. However, Real3D-Analysis will help you during the developement with SolverBlaze as it can validate and visualize your model.
-You can also use Real3D-Analysis to automatically generate template .NET code, saving you tremendous amount of development time.
+- Do I need Real3D?
+No. However, Real3D will help you during the developement with SolverBlaze as it can validate and visualize your model.
+You can also use Real3D to automatically generate template .NET code, saving you tremendous amount of development time.

 - What are the limitations of the evaluation version of the software?
-1).
-The evaluation version of SolverBlaze (SDK) can only solve model with less than 1000 nodes.
-2).
-Professional uses are prohibited.
+The evaluation version of SolverBlaze (SDK) 1). can only solve model with less than 200 nodes; 2). may not be used for professional purpose.

 - What is OpenGraph?
 OpenGraph Library (SDK) is a powerful 2D and 3D visualization and charting software tool.
 It is built on the industrial strength OpenGL.
 The library shields you from the need to learn the complex OpenGL API and makes it easy to setup impressive and interactive graphics framework quickly.
 This library is especially suitable for building scientific, engineering and financial software applications.

 - Can I use OpenGraph (SDK) in a native C++ environment?
 Yes.
 OpenGraph (SDK) is written in C++ and can therefore be used in C++ programs.